thebedroomlaboratory/frontend/README.md

 module.exports.UserModel = UserModel;

 ```

-Now in order to use this model we need to import it into out `server.js`
+Now in order to use this model we need to import it into out `server.js`.

 ```js
 //include after our other "required" modules var UserModel    = require('./lib/user-crud').UserModel;
 ````
-and now we update our routes, lets start with the add method , so we can actually create data. replace out post method with the following
+And now we update our routes, lets start with the `POST` method so we can actually create data.
+Replace out post method with the following

 ```js
 app.post('/api/user', function (request, response) {